pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 These two charts in this /charts/pega folder of the pega-helm-charts repository, pega and addons, require customization for your organization's EKS deployment of Pega Platform.

-### Updating the addons.yaml Helm chart values
+#### Updating the addons.yaml Helm chart values

 Use the provided example addons-eks.yaml file to configure the use of an Amazon AWS ALB ingress controller.
 Pega provides this example file as a convenient way to quickly configure your addons file appropriately for EKS deployments.
-You can use it in place of filing our the default values.yaml file in the /addons
+You can use it in place of filing our the default values.yaml file in the /addons directory.

 1. Download the example [addons-eks.yaml](./resources/addons-eks.yaml) to the \<local filepath\>/EKS-demo that will over-write the default pega/addons file.